 All Victoria Park's public toilets have an accessible cubicle

-and both our cafe's are accessible for wheelchair users.
+and both our cafes are accessible for wheelchair users.
 Both our

-community buildings offer step free access.
+community buildings offer step-free access.

-Blue badge holders are allowed vehicle access to the park
+Blue badge holders are allowed vehicle access to the park.

 - West side of the park (E9 7HN) – through Gore Gate off

-Gore Road with a Radar key
+Gore Road with a Radar key.

-- East side of the park (E9 5HT) – a radar key will
+- East side of the park (E9 5HT) – a Radar key will

-grant access through St Mark's Gate South Car Park off
+grant access through St Mark's Gate South Car Park, off

-gate is at the back.
+and the electronic gate is at the back.
+Alternatively, when at the

 Park users in any vehicle are asked to follow the same

-fishing platforms on the East Lake is accessible from the main
+the fishing platforms on the East Lake is accessible from the main

 footpath near the children's playground.